 ° F = ° C × 1.8 + 32

 Conversely, to convert Fahrenheit to degrees Celsius, subtract 32 and divide by 1.8.

 ° C = (° F - 32) / 1.8

-Other temperature scales are: Newton (circa 1700), Rømer (1701), Fahrenheit (1724), Réaumur (1731), Delisle or Lisle (1738), Rankine (1859), Kelvin (1862) and Leyden (circa 1894) .
-Note that " Kelvin" is lowercase because it is an SI unit, even if derived from the noble title of scientist William Thomson.
+Other temperature scales are: Newton (circa 1700), Rømer (1701), Fahrenheit (1724), Réaumur (1731), Delisle or de Lisle (1738), Rankine (1859), Kelvin (1862) and Leyden (circa 1894) .
+Note that "kelvin" is lowercase because it is an SI unit, even if it is derived from the noble title by scientist William Thomson.

-- the prefix centi is used by the SI system for submultiples;
+- the centi prefix is used by the SI system for submultiples;